sailscastshq/docs.sailscasts.com/docs/mail/local-development.md

 ## Mailtrap / NodemailerApp

-Another option is to utilize services like [Mailtrap](https://mailtrap.io/email-sandbox/) or [NodemailerApp](https://nodemailer.com/app/) along with the `SMTP` transport to route your email messages to a simulated mailbox.
+Another option is to utilize services like [Mailtrap](https://mailtrap.io/email-sandbox/) or [NodemailerApp](https://nodemailer.com/app/) along with the [SMTP transport](/mail/smtp-transport) to route your email messages to a simulated mailbox.

-This enables you to examine the emails within an email client, such as Mailtrap's or NodemailerApp message viewer.
+This enables you to examine the emails within an email client, such as Mailtrap's or NodemailerApp's message viewer.